Matthew4335/MLProject/MidtermReport.md

 ### Data Preprocessing

 The dataset we are using for our project is a Kaggle dataset, with players stats beginning in 1947, and continuing for every season up to 2024.
-This data came in the form of several CSV files.
+The dataset contains statistics for 31000 players.
+This data came in the form of several CSV files, each containing many different features.
 We began processing our data by combining the stats for each player across all of these files into a single Pandas dataframe.
-Additonally, we added the stats for the team the player played for to there row of the dataframe.
+Additonally, we added the stats for the team the player played for to their row of the dataframe.

 #### Data Cleaning

 Since our team was only concerned with the players selected for the All-Rookie team, we modified our data to only include players in their first year.
 We also removed any duplicate players (who would appear if they were traded during ther duration of the season) so they would not affect our results.
 Since rookies are traded less frequently, and a rookie who will be selected for the All-Rookie team is almost never traded, this had little affect on our dataset.
 To begin working on a model, our team decided to use the 2000-2021 season for training data, and the 2022 season for testing.
-To begin visualising our data, we ploted several key stats for the players in our training data, shown below.
+To begin visualising our data, we plotted several key stats for the players in our training data, shown below.
+Using this visual data, our team was able to manually select the features that seemed most relevant for deciding which player would make the All-Rookie team.

 ![Data](UnscaledStats.jpg)